InnocentAnyaele/GPTContext/README.md

 3. Replace this prefix with the locally hosted route eg. 'http://127.0.0.1:5000'
 4. Restart the server.
 5. Project should run locally now.

-## Usage
-- In the web application, drag your files into the blue zone, or select choose file and choose your files.
-- Click submit.
-- The files will be uploaded and processed.
-- There should be a confirmation message prompting you to now start the conversation.
-- The session would expire in 5 minutes and your files will be deleted from the server.
-- The application will restart.
-- You can always restart the session by clicking tthe refresh icon at the bottom left of the interface

 ## Contributing